 This talent is great for situations that require sustained, moderate to heavy group-healing when used to buff Wild Growth.
 I haven't personally found situations where I consistently use it to buff Rejuvenation or Regrowth for single-target healing, but it could be useful if you find your primary job is to heal the tanks.
 Consider pairing this choice with the Prosperity talent in Level 15 (Tier 1) for added flexibility.

 Tree of Life is a substantial healing cooldown.
-For group-wide damage, it works best when you know the damage is coming ahead of time and can place HoTs on as many players as possible.
-Once you use Tree of Life, all the existing HoTs will heal for more and you can focus on topping off low players.
+For group-wide damage, it works best when you know the damage is coming ahead of time and can place heal over time effects on as many players as possible.
+Once you use Tree of Life, all the existing heal over time effects will heal for more and you can focus on topping off low players.
 Finally, there are some situations where you may need to use it to heal critical single target damage.
 This is rare, and you should always try to use your other single-target spells instead (Ironbark, Swiftmend, Cenarion Ward, etc).
 More information on group-healing and single-target healing can be found on the tips and tricks page.

 With the changes to Tranquility in Legion, this talent is really strong when it's needed, but only if it's needed.
 Take it any time your group is lacking large raid cooldowns or you feel using Tranquility one minute faster is beneficial.
 Otherwise, you'll see more benefit from the other talents in this tier.

-This provides a more consistent increase to single-target healing over Moment of Clarity, allowing you to use Ironbark every minute.
+This is another increase to single-target healing, allowing you to use Ironbark every minute.
 It's great for slowing incoming damage on a tank or helping heal a player when they're already low, thanks to the 20% buff to HoT effects.
 I would take this talent anytime you're not going to be making regular use of Flourish.

 This is a very substaintial group-healing cooldown when used properly.
-It requires that you place as many HoT effects on the group as possible before the damage happens.
-You'll start placing Rejuvenations ~10 seconds before the damage is going to happen, use Wold Growth as the damage beings, and then use Flourish.
+It requires that you place as many heal over time effects on the group as possible before the damage happens.
+You'll start placing Rejuvenations ~10 seconds before the damage is going to happen, use Wild Growth as the damage begins, and then use Flourish.
 This allows you to place Rejuventions on additional players before your previous ones fall off, or gives you time to spot heal critical damage.
 More information on group-healing can be found on the healing tips and tricks page.